elton-okawa/kafka-study/README.md

 ### Consumers > Partitions (not in demo video yet)

-Whenever we have more consumers than partitions, extra consumers will be idle because kafka guarantees that each partition one have a single consumer.
+Whenever we have more consumers than partitions, extra consumers will be idle because kafka guarantees that each partition one have a single consumer, but a single consumer can consume from more than one partition.

 ## Quick start